pyne/pyne/docs/theorymanual/spatial_solvers.rst

 is more accurate, while the complete family executes faster.

 .. _dgfem-lagrange:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 DGFEM-Lagrange
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DGFEM-Lagrange is part of the Lagrange family of solvers of the DGFEM type.
-All Lagrange solvers are implemented on the Lagrange function space, rather than the complete function space.
+All Lagrange solvers are implemented on the Lagrange function space rather than the complete function space.
 For an explanation of both spaces see 4.4.1 and 4.4.2 from [[Schunert]_].
-"The DGFEM method for discretizing the SN equations was first suggested by Reed and Hill [36] for two-dimensional triangular cells using a basis of Lagrange polynomials: Each Lagrange basis function is associated with a support point at which its value is unity while it assumes a zero value at all other support points.
+"The DGFEM method for discretizing the SN equations was first suggested by Reed and Hill for two-dimensional triangular cells using a basis of *Lagrange* polynomials: Each Lagrange basis function is associated with a support point at which its value is unity while it assumes a zero value at all other support points.
 The unknowns in Reed’s methods are then the flux values at the support points and the method’s order is related to the number of support points within a single cell." [[Schunert]_,p.26]

 .. _dgfem-ld:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 DGFEM-LD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Linearly Discontinuous Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
+Linear Discontinuous (LD) Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
 It is special in that the local matrix T is of size 4 × 4 and therefore its inverse can be precomputed thus saving execution time.
 Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method." ([Schunert]_, p.92)

 .. _dgfem-ll:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 DGFEM-LL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^